5 Best Neighborhoods in Shoreline, Washington

 If you’re looking to hobnob with the upper elite of the area, look no further than The Highlands.
 The Highlands is a 400-acre gated community of palatial estates southwest of downtown Shoreline along the banks of the Puget Sound.
 Created in 1907 as a planned community by the famed Olmsted Brothers, the neighborhood was designed to seamlessly integrate with the natural woodland setting while giving breathtaking views of the Sound.
 Amenities abound, including walking trails, tennis courts, swimming pools, and a private beach.
 Let’s not forget Seattle Golf Club along the community’s eastern edge.
 Homes here range from $1.66 million to $5.25 million.
 Close by you’ll find the Elisabeth Carey Miller Botanical Garden, a five-acre garden overlooking the Sound and Olympic Peninsula.

 If you’re looking for Puget Sound views without the Highlands price tag, consider looking at the Richmond Beach neighborhood.
-Now, don’t get us wrong, these homes are still very pricey, but prices range from $500,000 to $2.2 million with the median home price currently being $965,620.
+Now, don’t get us wrong, these homes are still very pricey, but prices range from $245,000 to $3.5 million with the median home value currently being $1,014,971.
 Richmond Beach is actually one of the oldest areas of Shoreline, dating back to 1872.
 Many of the homes in this area were built between 1940 and 1970.

 If you’re looking for more value to your real estate dollar and don’t mind a daily commute, Shoreline could be a great option.
 If you need a Shoreline storage unit to temporarily store your belongings, consider West Coast Self-Storage Shoreline at 16523 Aurora Ave N in the Richmond Highlands neighborhood, or West Coast Self-Storage Sheridan Beach at 14535 Bothell Way NE. in the Briercrest neighborhood.

 About the Author: Derek Hines